YashPotdar/yashpotdar.github.io/index.md

 I'm originally from San Ramon, CA (SF Bay Area 🌉).
 In my free time, I enjoy traveling, exploring new restaurants, cooking, and following/playing sports (go Niners and Warriors)!

+One of my passions is teaching and mentorship.
+I served as an Instructional Assistant for several undergraduate data science courses and led workshops for students interested in data science.
+Check out my [**workshops**](workshops)!

 I'm always looking to learn something new and connect with others!
 Feel free to contact me or connect on LinkedIn!

 ## Work Experience 🧑🏽‍💻